aaronblohowiak/Push-It/README.md

 Self-contained on the client.
 On the server, Push-It is tested with Node 0.4.7

 # Overall Design
-  The design takes the best of [bayeux](http://svn.cometd.com/trunk/bayeux/bayeux.html), layers it on top of [socket.io](http://socket.io/) and provides you a simple and clear way to define security for your application.
+  The design takes the best of [bayeux](http://svn.cometd.com/trunk/bayeux/bayeux.html), layers it on top of [sockjs](https://github.com/majek/sockjs-client) and provides you a simple and clear way to define security for your application.

   With callbacks, you can easily customize the system to provide security and message-routing functionality.

-  The system is designed with scaling in mind, so you will be able to run multiple Push-It servers without worrying about sticky sessions once Socket.IO supports pluggable persistence.
+  The system is designed with scaling in mind, so you will be able to run multiple Push-It servers without worrying about sticky sessions once sockjs supports pluggable persistence.
 Please email aaron.blohowiak@gmail.com if this is something you require.

 ## Security
   You should override this: The default behavior of the system is to be completely open and echo all messages published to all subscribers on a per-channel basis.